 - New risk and risk management tools and techniques

 MSIAC report their findings on munitions safety through:

 - Reviewing and reporting on issues sponsored by Member Nations;

 Maintaining SASO and MSAS software tools

 As the current TSO I have a professional interest in:

 - New processes and techniques for safety and suitability for assessment;

 - Test and evaluation techniques and processes;

 To support those in the MSIAC community involved in any aspect of safety and suitability for service assessment of munitions systems.
 The aim is that they support staff, and more specifically new staff, in better understanding the breadth and complexity of the domain of safety and suitability for service.
 This is an area for ‘deep smarts’ with knowledge and experience gained with time through what can be a lengthy learning process.

-My current Work Elements for 2018 are:
+My current Work Elements are: